Whereiswendy/leaflet-challenge/README.md

 ## Introduction

-This project aims to create an interactive map to visualise earthquake data in relation to tectonic plate boundaries.
+This project aims to create an interactive map to visualise earthquake data from the last 7 days in relation to tectonic plate boundaries.
 The data used are provided by the United States Geological Survey (USGS) and the "GitHub - Tectonic Plates" repository.

+The interactive map can be viewed [here](https://whereiswendy.github.io/leaflet-challenge/).

 ## Project Overview